vackosar/vackosar.github.io/_posts/2021-10-25-disentagled-representations-and-attribute-manipulation-in-fashion.md

   - Related tasks: complete fashion outfit may also benefit
 - What is disentangled representation?
   - Entangled representation = hard to preserve some attributes and change others
-  - Disentangled = Attributes have separate dimensions applied to them of there is known orthogonality
+  - Disentangled = Attributes have separate dimensions

 ![img.png](../images/disentangle-representation.png)